camunda/camunda-distribution/README.md

-# camunda-distribution
+# Camunda 8 Self-Managed Distribution

-Camunda 8 Self-Managed Distributions
+A mono repo for Camunda 8 Self-Managed Distributions.